bruno-f7s/portfolio/README.md

 ## [Analysis of Airbnb accomodation's data for Porto, Portugal](https://github.com/bruno-f7s/portfolio/tree/main/airbnb-porto-2023)
 Examining the Airbnb accommodation market from June 2022 to March 2023, I analyzed the evolution of occupancy rates, prices, and listing numbers, with the aim of determining the market's post-pandemic state.
 Additionally, employing machine learning, I tried to predict the prices of an apartment unit.

-I wrote a [Medium post](https://medium.com/@brunoipfernandes/post-pandemic-outlook-airbnb-accomodations-in-porto-portugal-58f27207a718) about it, which provides a more contextual analysis of the results.
+I wrote this [Medium post](https://medium.com/@brunoipfernandes/post-pandemic-outlook-airbnb-accomodations-in-porto-portugal-58f27207a718) about it, which provides a more contextual analysis of the results.

 __Keywords__: Exploratory Data Analysis (EDA) - Machine Learning - Communication